tjuandev/star-wars-finder/README.md

 ## Technical Highlights :bulb:

-- :atom_symbol: **Atomic Design**: We've structured our components based on the principles of Atomic Design, ensuring modularity and reusability.
+- :atom_symbol: **Atomic Design**: I've structured the components based on the principles of Atomic Design, ensuring modularity and reusability.

-- :art: **SASS**: For improved performance and easier maintenance, we've employed SASS for styling.
+- :art: **SASS**: For improved performance and easier maintenance, i've employed SASS for styling.

 - :book: **Storybook**: Every component is attached with its respective Storybook, allowing for easier visualization and testing.